idptools/dodo/README.md

 Exit status is `0` on success, `2` if a region of 10 residues or more could not be rebuilt, `1` on error.
-A shorter region that could not be rebuilt is reported and left as it arrived, and does not fail the run — a few residues of AlphaFold geometry do not spoil a figure, whereas a long extended region does.
+A shorter region that could not be rebuilt is reported and left as it arrived, and does not fail the run — a few residues of AlphaFold geometry do not spoil a rebuild, whereas a long extended region does.

 ## Python API